CERT is our local support when a disaster strikes

 Participation in your NTP, will help ensure your family's safety, as well as yourself.

-- You will learn the basics of emergency services protocols.
+- You will learn the basics of emergency services protocol

-- You will be be prepared in advance with supplies and contact information.
+- You will be prepared in advance with supplies and contact information

 - When the big one hits, our community will be ready to help ourselves and our neighbors.